CHARLOTTE METRO REAL ESTATE TRENDS AND STATS

 Capacity Utilization

 Important.
 A figure above 85% is viewed as inflationary.
-A decrease may lead to lower mortgage interest rates.
+Weakness may lead to lower rates.

 Important.
-A measure of inflation at the consumer level.
-Lower than expected increases may lead to lower rates.
+An indication of inflationary pressures at the producer level.
+Decreases may lead to lower rates.

 Important.
-An indication of future economic activity.
-A smaller increase may lead to lower rates.
+An indication of employment.
+An increase in jobless claims may bring lower rates.

 Philadelphia Fed Survey